novapost/pileple-skeleton/README.md

 MIT

-See the LICENSE file fur full text
+See the LICENSE file for full text